Under the skin, all 5th generation Golf TDI Jetta TDI and Audi A3 TDI share a nearly identical

 mirror is shown below.

 Here are more shots of the 2011-13 mirror.
 The early style mirror was only used

 2008-2010 because the A3 was refreshed for 2008.

 Sometime during 2011, they stopped including the block coolant heater power cord for US cars.
 You can still buy it from the dealer, see the part number on page 1 of this buying guide if you wish to buy it.
 The block heater is still on the engine, it's just that you have to buy the cord to use it.

 There were no major changes as far as I am aware of for 2012 or 2013.
 2013 will be the last model year for the A3 wagon/hatch because the Audi A3 sedan is all new for model year 2014.

 Because the engine is basically the same as the Golf-Jetta-Sportwagen TDI, a chip tune for the other TDI will deliver similar results.
 I suggest KermaTDI.
 While high altitude, build variation, and dyno variables will cause small variations in actual and measured power, your average engine will make about 170 hp and 320 lb-ft torque after a chip flash.
 This is an increase of about 20% in power with no other supporting mods which is outstanding.
 The big difference vs. 2006 and earlier TDI is the diesel particulate filter.¬†See 1000q: DPF FAQ for Audi for more details on this system.
 The DSG transmission can limit the torque from a chip tune to protect itself even though the mechanical limits of the transmission can handle the power.
 For best results, a DSG transmission software flash will raise these limits.
-It's also possible to remove the DPF system with a TDI engine DPF delete tune from Malone Tuning.
+It's also possible to remove the DPF system with a TDI engine DPF delete tune.
 Note: always comply with all emissions laws where you live/operate the car.

 The 2010 Audi A3 TDI qualified for a $1300 federal income tax credit for the US.
 These have all since expired but this note will stay up for reference.
 Refer to 1000q: TDI tax credits and exemptions for more details, references to official sources, and 2009 state sales tax deduction (not an exemption).